“Don’t marry someone unless they have all their teeth.”

 The Bass brushing technique?
 Heard of it once back in school….moving on to another topic.

 I even felt completely hoodwinked at the end of my appointment when I was cajoled into having X-rays I didn’t want in order to see what the wisdom teeth were doing after I explained that I really wasn’t interested in having them out at this time.
-After the X-rays, doc informed me that any oral surgeon would only consider them recent enough in the next 6 months, and my insurance would only cover them ever 5 years, so I’d better make the appointment soon.
+After the X-rays, doc informed me that any oral surgeon would only consider them recent enough in the next 6 months, and my insurance would only cover them every 5 years, so I’d better make the appointment soon.

 Are you kidding me???